cambardell/portfolio/Content/apps/resume-side.md

 * Web app development with React.
 * Six years of experience analyzing data with Python, Numpy, and Matplotlib.
 * Some experience with CI/CD tools, including CircleCI and Fastlane.
-* Some experience with machine learning in TensorFlow, with a strong interest in pursuing further opportunities.